 On 6 July 1998, each of B.A.T.
-International Finance p.I.c. ("BATIF"), B.A.T Capital Corporation ("BATCAP") and B.A.T.
-Finance B.V. ("BATFIN") entered into a Euro Medium Term Note Programme (the "Programme") for the issue of Euro Medium Term Notes (the "Notes").
-On 16 April 2003, British American Tobacco Holdings (The Netherlands) B.V. ("BATHTN") acceded to the Programme as an issuer and, where relevant, a guarantor and BATFIN was removed as an issuer and a guarantor under the Programme.
-On 9 December 2011, BATCAP was removed as an issuer and a guarantor.
-On 31 May 2017, BATCAP acceded to the Programme as an issuer and, guarantor.
+International Finance p.l.c. ("BATIF"), B.A.T Capital Corporation ("BATCAP") and B.A.T Finance B.V. ("BATFIN") entered into a Euro Medium Term Note Programme (the "Programme") for the issue of Euro Medium Term Notes (the "Notes").
+On 16 April 2003, British American Tobacco Holdings (The Netherlands) B.V. ("BATHTN") acceded to the Programme as an issuer and, where relevant, a guarantor under the Programme.
+On 16 May 2014, B.A.T.
+Netherlands Finance B.V. ("BATMF") acceded to the Programme as an issuer and, where relevant, a guarantor under the Programme.
+On 16 May 2014, B.A.T.
+Netherlands Finance B.V. ("BATMF") acceded to the Programme as an issuer and, where relevant, a guarantor.
 On 31 May 2017, BATCAP acceded to the Programme as an issuer and, where relevant, a guarantor under the Programme.
 BATIF, BATNF and BATCAP are each, in their capacities as issuers under the Programme, an "Issuer" and together referred to as the "Issuers".
-This Base Prospectus supersedes any previous base prospectus, offering memorandum, programme are issued subject to the provisions herein.
-This Base Prospectus does not affect any Notes issued.
+This Base Prospectus supersedes any previous base prospectus, offering memorandum, programme memorandum, information memorandum or any amendments or supplements thereto.
+Any Notes issued under the Programme on or after the date of this Base Prospectus are issued subject to the provisions herein.
+This Base Prospectus does not affect any Notes already issued.

 Prospective investors should be aware that any investment in Notes involves risks.
-See "Risk Factors" beginning on page 16.
+See the factors described under the section headed "Risk Factors" in this Base Prospectus beginning on page 18.